LTHCTheMaster/LTHC/TUTORIAL.md

 ## Playing with 'VAR'

-With the ``VAR`` keyword, you can create variables, there are 3 direct variables types and 2 more special types
+With the ``VAR`` keyword, you can create and modify variables, there are 3 direct variables types and 2 more special types

 Use: ``VAR the_name_of_the_variable = <expression>``